WillemSleegers/tidystats/README.md

 write_stats(results, "results.json")
 ```

-This results in a .json file that contains all the statistics from the
+This results is a .json file that contains all the statistics from the
 three models.
 If you want to see what this file looks like, you can
 inspect it
 [here](https://github.com/WillemSleegers/tidystats/blob/master/inst/results.json).